 Jesse LeCavalier is a designer, writer, and educator whose work explores the architectural and urban implications of contemporary logistics.
 He is the author of The Rule of Logistics: Walmart and the Architecture of Fulfillment (University of Minnesota Press, 2016).

-He is assistant professor of architecture at the New Jersey Institute of Technology and the Daniel Rose Visiting Assistant Professor at the Yale School of Architecture.
+He is associate professor of architecture at the Daniels Faculty of Architecture at the University of Toronto and was recently the Daniel Rose Visiting Assistant Professor at the Yale School of Architecture.

 LeCavalier was the recipient of the 2015 New Faculty Teaching Award from the Association of the Collegiate Schools of Architecture (ACSA) and the 2010–11 Sanders Fellow at the University of Michigan.
 His work has been published widely, including contributions to Cabinet, Public Culture, Places, Art Papers, and Harvard Design Magazine.